 Location & telephone number

-The HCC Police Office is located in the Learning Resource Center (LRC), room 134, which is in the area of the loading dock.
-The office phone number is 240-500-2312, or dial 2312 from any campus network phone.
-The emergency number is extension 2308 from any campus network phone.
+The HCC Police Office is located in the Learning Resource Center (LRC), room 115, which is in the area of the loading dock.
+The office phone number is 240-500-2308, or dial 2308 from any campus network phone.
+All emergencies should be directed to 911.